top of page

 Nutrient Deficiencies Among Military Personnel

-In a study by Rittenhouse et al (2020) examined 531 active-duty US Army soldiers from across various ranks and roles.
-Researchers assessed their overall diet quality and biochemical markers to measure key nutrient levels.
+A study by Rittenhouse et al (2020) examined 531 active-duty US Army soldiers from across various ranks and roles.
+Researchers assessed their overall diet quality and blood markers to measure key nutrient levels.

-The study highlighted the lack of seafood and plant-based omega-3 sources in soldiers' diets, reinforcing the importance of fatty fish (e.g. mackerel / saba, sardines), walnuts and omega-3 supplementation for military personnel.
+The study highlighted the lack of seafood and plant-based omega-3 sources in soldiers' diets, reinforcing the importance of fatty fish (e.g. mackerel, saba, selar, kembong, sardines), walnuts and omega-3 supplementation for military personnel.
+Need inspiration?
+Enjoy this simple sardine recipe.

-In terms of diet quality, soldiers performed well in refined grains, greens and total protein intake but scored poorly in whole grains, sodium moderation and fatty acid balance.
+In terms of diet quality, soldiers scored highly for refined grains (that is, they eat too many), greens and total protein intake - but scored poorly in whole grains, sodium moderation and fatty acid balance.
 These results align with previous military nutrition research, which has consistently shown that soldiers consume too much refined grain, saturated fat and sodium while lacking essential micronutrients.

 Protein and Supplements

 Protein is essential, especially for strength athletes and bodybuilders, but what about army recruits?
-A UK study (Chapman et al, 2023) suggests that protein supplementation did not support muscular gains, likely due to an insufficient training stimulus during Basic Training (BT).
-This data indicates that Basic Training, as currently structured, may not provide enough resistance training volume or intensity to - and this is a key word - significantly drive muscle growth.
+A UK study (Chapman et al, 2023) suggests that protein supplementation did not support muscular gains, likely due to an insufficient training stimulus during Basic Training.
+This data indicates that Basic Training, as currently structured in the UK, may not provide enough resistance training volume or intensity to - and this is the key word - significantly drive muscle growth.

 This aligns with previous findings that British Army recruits typically experience only modest gains during training.
-Worth to mention that the purpose of Basic Training is not to develop bodybuilders but rather to develop competent 'tactical athletes'.
-The findings suggest that unless resistance training volume is optimised, additional protein intake beyond standard recommendations may not provide meaningful benefits in military training settings.
+Worth to mention that the purpose of Basic Training is not to develop bodybuilders but rather to develop competent 'tactical athletes' - all rounders.
+The findings suggest that unless resistance training volume is optimised, additional protein intake beyond standard recommendations may not provide meaningful benefits in most military training settings.

 Supplements versus Food